guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/zookeeper/sidecar-container/README.md

 **Step 1:**

-- Ensure you have created secrets of your Splunk HEC url and token value, these secrets needs to be created ONCE ONLY for all containers.example:
+- Ensure you have created secrets of your Splunk HEC url and token value, these secrets needs to be created ONCE ONLY for all containers, example:

 *Generate the base64 values:*